comp426-2022-spring/a99-mizar/docs/API.md

 ### Root: `/`

+This is a simple ping endpoint to make sure the app is running.

 ### Sentiment Analysis: `/sentiment/:tweet`

+This endpoint takes advantage of the `sentiment` NLP tool to process a string of text and return a sentiment score.
+This score is positive for "happy" language and negative for "sad" language.

 ### Get COVID-related Tweets: `/allCovidTweets`

+This endpoint takes advantage of the Twitter API in order to return Tweet IDs and content based on an array of COVID-related search terms.

 ### Get Tweets based on search term: `/searchTweets/:searchTerm`

+This endpoint takes advantage of the Twitter API in order to return Tweet IDs and content based on any search term.

 ### Login: `/login` (Not yet Implemented)

+We plan to implement a user database using the model we learned in class, and we will store user information and tweets.
+We will also use OAuth to connect a user's Twitter account to this app.

 ### Register: `/register` (Not yet Implemented)

+We plan to implement a user database using the model we learned in class, and we will store user information and tweets.
+We will also use OAuth to connect a user's Twitter account to this app.

 ### Pull my tweets: `/searchTweets/user/:userId` (Not yet Implemented)

+We plan to implement a user database using the model we learned in class, and we will store user information and tweets.
+We will also use OAuth to connect a user's Twitter account to this app.